asafge3/Case-Study-Building-a-Personalized-Adventure-with-AI-and-Computer-Vision/README.md

 change the way physical and digital products are created, tested, and brought to life.

-It's a zero-to-one consumer product, taken from an idea to a playtested build and a manufacturing decision by one person over about six weeks.
+It's a zero-to-one consumer product, taken from an idea to a playtested build and a manufacturing decision by one person over about six weeks, available on mysticsmission.com

 Animated characters send children on a scavenger hunt around **their own house**.
 The objects they find are collectible metal coins, identified by the family